Can An Accident Injury Cause An Infection?

 How is sepsis diagnosed?

-Diagnosis of the pathogen that causes sepsis requires bacterial culture that is often delayed due to long culture times (24 hours to 48 hours).
+Diagnosis of the pathogen that causes sepsis requires a bacterial culture that is often delayed due to long culture times (24 hours to 48 hours).
 In part, sepsis is particularly deadly because a third or more of septic patients test negative for the pathogen that causes sepsis.

 Can you predict who will get sepsis?